Flying Blue SAF: earn XP with sustainable aviation fuel

 The SAF used by Air France-KLM is primarily made through the HEFA process (Hydroprocessed Esters and Fatty Acids).
 The main feedstock is used cooking oil.
 This oil is purified and then treated with hydrogen, creating hydrocarbon chains that are chemically nearly identical to fossil kerosene.

-The result is a fuel that emits the same amount of CO2 during flight as regular kerosene, but over its entire lifecycle (production to combustion) causes at least 65% less CO2.
+The result is a fuel that emits the same amount of CO2 during flight as regular kerosene, but over its entire lifecycle (production to combustion) causes up to 80% less CO2.
 This is because the feedstocks (plants, waste oil) absorbed CO2 during their growth.

 Why is SAF more expensive?

-SAF currently costs 3 to 4 times more than conventional kerosene.
+SAF currently costs 4 to 8 times more than conventional kerosene.
 This is due to limited production capacity and the costs of the production process.
-Air France-KLM has signed long-term contracts with suppliers like Neste and TotalEnergies for more than 3 million tons of SAF through 2036, but economies of scale have not materialized yet.
+Air France-KLM has signed strategic agreements with Neste and DG Fuels to secure 1.6 million tonnes of SAF between 2023 and 2036.
+In 2023, the group purchased 16% of global SAF production while representing only 3% of global aviation fuel consumption, making it the world's leading user of SAF.
+Despite this, economies of scale have not materialized yet.

 Did you know: Air France-KLM describes itself as the first airline in the world to operate commercial flights with biofuel, in 2011.
 In 2023, the group processed approximately 80,000 tons of SAF, nearly double the amount from 2022.